ITU-BDSA2024-GROUP23/Chirp/docs/report.md

 cd ./Chirp/src/Chirp.Web
 ```

-Before running the application, you need to set up trhe GitHub oAuth secrets.
+Before running the application, you need to set up the GitHub oAuth secrets.
 This can be done by running the following commands in your terminal:

 ```bash
 dotnet user-secrets set "GH_CLIENT_ID" <YOUR_GITHUB_CLIENT_ID>